doriantaylor/rb-intertwingler/README.md

 Much of the labour of Web development is considerably simplified if you realize that many of the operations that bulk up Web applications can be construed as transformations over HTTP message bodies.
 Most transforms don't need much, if _any_ information outside of the segment of bytes they get as input.
+Most transforms, moreover, are tiny pieces of code.

 ### Request Transforms